 Congenital microcephaly can be identified during the late second-trimester ultrasound (2).
 Most cases are identified at the time of birth or during regular checkups.
 The baby’s head circumference is usually measured during each pediatric visit in the first year of life.

 The head circumference is compared to other babies of the same age and gender on a standardized growth chart in percentiles.
-Babies with microcephaly fall below the first percentile on the growth chart.
+Babies with microcephaly fall below the third percentile on the growth chart.

 If microcephaly is diagnosed, doctors may ask about family and prenatal health history to identify the possible causes.